-Supporting a Strong Middle Class
+Rebuilding a Cultural Middle Class

-Canada's published writers earn on average less than \$10,000 per year from their writing.
+Canada's published writers earn on average less than \$10,000 per year from their writing, despite producing a globally-acclaimed national literature.
 Writers with successful books in a given year, or a successful run of books, can and do make a reasonable middle class living, but only if the delicate web of income streams required for this work is respected and protected.
-The current loophole in the Copyright Act encouraging the education sector to sidestep licensing and tariffs for largescale copying is an income destroyer for middle class cultural workers.
+The Union's recommendations are all aimed at shoring up and strengthening that web of income for writers.

-The Public Lending Right is another of the vital income streams for published authors providing their labour and work to Canada's public library systems.
+The Public Lending Right is one of the vital income streams for published authors providing their labour and work to Canada's public library systems.
 It is currently underfunded, and this government has promised but not delivered a 50% increase.
-We are recommending a 100% increase at this time to make up for historic shortfall.
+We are recommending a 100% increase at this time - from an annual budget of \$15 million to one of \$30 million - to make up for historic shortfall and the long delay in the promised increase.